Fabrication

 end

-You can configure Rails 3 to produce fabricators when you generate models by specifying it in your config/application.rb.
-Use this if you are using rspec:
+To produce fabricators when you generate models with test-unit or minitest, you need to configure the test_framework and fixture_replacement options in your config/application.rb.
+Use this if you are using test-unit:

 config.generators do |g|